canonical/ubuntu-core-docs/docs/how-to-guides/image-creation/add-a-splash-screen.md

 On Ubuntu Core 22 and later, when using the default GNU GRUB bootloader, kernel boot parameters can be configured either in the {ref}`Gadget snap <reference-gadget-snap-format>`, or through [system options](https://snapcraft.io/docs/system-options).
 See {ref}`Modifying kernel boot parameters <how-to-guides-manage-ubuntu-core-modify-kernel-options>` for further details on each process.

-## Customised splash screen
+## Customized splash screen

-The splash screen can be customised in two different ways, either by including a new logo or image file, or by completely replacing the Plymouth theme used to generate the splash screen.
+The splash screen can be customized in two different ways, either by including a new logo or image file, or by completely replacing the Plymouth theme used to generate the splash screen.

 ### New vendor logo or image